Up to 1 year of part-time study.

 For more information on the application process and closing dates, see the How to apply webpage.
 If you're still having problems, please contact us for assistance.

-Students who have complete the Graduate Certificate of Epidemiology Intelligence will be eligable to receive 4 units of credit and articulate to:
+Students who have completed the Graduate Certificate of Epidemiology Intelligence will be eligible to receive 4 units of credit and articulate to:

 or receive 2 units of credit and articulate to

 The worldwide demand for qualified health professionals is at an all-time high.
 Deakin’s Graduate Certificate of Epidemiology Intelligence enables you to join organisations focused on solving a broad range of health issues, including cancer, reproductive health, obesity, food security, violence and HIV.

 Some areas you’ll be prepared to work in include:

 - health departments in all levels of government